cube-js/cube/docs/content/Examples-Tutorials-Recipes/Recipes/dynamic-union-tables.md

 etc. In this case, it would make sense to **create a single Cube for customers**, which should be backed by a union table from all customers tables.

 It would be annoying to union all required tables manually.
-Luckily, since Cube.js is a javascript framework, we have the full power of javascript at our disposal.
+Luckily, since Cube is a javascript framework, we have the full power of javascript at our disposal.
 We **can write a function, which will generate a union table from all our customers’ tables**.

 ```javascript
 const customerTableNames = [